hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/portable/the-wpdmultitransportdriver-sample-device-arrival.md

                 // device (upon first-connect) by
                 // using CoCreateGUID and setting that value into non-volatile storage
                 // on the device.
 The same GUID value is then  reported by each
-                // of your device&#39;s transports.
+                // of your device's transports.
 To avoid a provisioning race condition,
                 // always read the value from the device after provisioning.
 Only
                 // provision the GUID one time.
 Thereafter, always use the value that is provided
                 // by the device.